-Ramp-up of operation on Maui needs to occur over a time frame encompassing ATST construction, with a majority of the operational staff in place during the latter part of the commissioning phase.
+Ramp-up of operations on Maui needs to occur over a time frame encompassing ATST construction, with a majority of the operational staff in place during the latter part of the commissioning phase.
 During the early phase of construction, NSO would lease a limited amount of space to house construction engineers, a safety officer, and other necessary personnel.
 Funds to support space for the construction staff are included in the construction proposal.

-As NSO operational staffing is required, NSO will have to obtain more space to accommodate approximately 35-40 personnel consisting of technical and science support for the telescope, administrative and computer support, and some lab and storage space.
-Another ~6 personnel would spend the majority of their time at the telescope and would not need permanent space at the remote operations center.
-AURA is considering purchasing land and constructing a building that they would then lease to NSO on a cost recovery basis.
+As NSO operational staffing is required, NSO will have to obtain more space to accommodate approximately 30-35 personnel consisting of technical and science support for the telescope, administrative and computer support, and some laboratory and storage space.
+We refer to this additional space as a base-facility, or remote operations building (ROB).
+Approximately six additional personnel would spend most of their time at the telescope and would not need permanent space at the remote operations center.
+Establishing an operational capability from the ROB has been discussed to reduce travel to and from Haleakalā, but it is not funded in the construction budget.

-As ATST construction progresses toward completion, key NSO personnel and NSO base funding will be transferred to support the ATST on Maui, including administration, telescope operators and scientists for commissioning, contracting, outreach, establishment of a data center, and other functions as needed.
+As ATST construction progresses toward completion, key NSO personnel and NSO base funding will be transferred to support ATST operations on Maui, including administration, telescope operators and scientists for commissioning, contracting, outreach, establishment of a data center, and other functions as needed.
 These personnel will include both transfers from current NSO facilities and new hires on Maui.
 While some NSO employees would be willing to transfer, others would inevitably seek other positions or retire.

 NSO expects that some fraction of personnel needed in the construction phase will transfer into permanent NSO positions for Maui operations.
 Others will transfer from NSO's current operations, and some will be filled locally on Maui.
-NSO will endeavor to train native Hawaiians so they can fill technical and scientific jobs.
-In this respect, NSO plans to work closely with Maui Community College, the Institute for Astronomy, and the Center for Adaptive Optics.
+NSO will endeavor to train native Hawaiians to fill technical and scientific jobs.
+In this respect, NSO plans to work closely with Maui Community College, the University of Hawai'i Institute for Astronomy, the Akamai Internship Program, and the Center for Adaptive Optics.